Tifo: Formula One

+As revealed by David Croft during the podium celebration, there is a strained relationship between the tifosi and Mercedes, who have won at the Monza Circuit from the start of the turbo hybrid era in 2014 to 2018; when a Mercedes driver won the Italian Grand Prix, or made the podium, the tifosi would boo at the driver.
+In the 2020s, the tifosi have again shown appreciation for drivers outside Ferrari.
+After his thrilling win at Monza in 2025, Red Bull Racing driver Max Verstappen expressed delight at being "properly cheered" by the Italian fans, and observed that it was the first time he felt genuine support from the Ferrari faithful.
+Verstappen stated: "The entire straight was filled with people, this was the first time tifosi properly cheered for me!
+The last two times I won here, the competition was Ferrari, and they were a little less happy with it."
+Of note, the 2022 Italian Grand Prix was marred by reports of fan harassment against fans of Verstappen, and against members of Verstappen's family.
+At the 2026 Italian Grand Prix, which saw Italian driver Kimi Antonelli win for Mercedes, the tifo booed his teammate George Russell on the podium.

 The tifosi in Italy have been known to actually cheer for a non-Italian driver in a Ferrari passing an Italian driver in another make of car.
 At the 1983 San Marino Grand Prix, the crowd at Imola cheered long and loud when Italian Riccardo Patrese crashed his Brabham out of the lead of the race only 6 laps from home, handing Frenchman Patrick Tambay the win in his Ferrari.
 Patrese himself had only passed Tambay for the lead half a lap earlier.
 One driver who never actually drove for Ferrari but is supported by the tifosi is Frenchman Jean-Louis Schlesser.
 He drove for the Williams team at the 1988 Italian Grand Prix at Monza substituting for an ill Nigel Mansell.
-On lap 49 of the 51 lap race, Schlesser was unwittingly involved in the incident at the Variante del Rettifilo chicane that took out the leading McLaren-Honda of Ayrton Senna, fittingly handing Ferrari's Gerhard Berger and Michele Alboreto an emotional 1–2 Italian Grand Prix result only a month after the death of Enzo Ferrari.
-Berger's win handed McLaren their only loss of the 16-race season.
+On lap 49 of the 51 lap race, Schlesser was unwittingly involved in the incident at the Variante del Rettifilo chicane that took out the leading McLaren MP4/4 of Ayrton Senna, fittingly handing Ferrari's Gerhard Berger and Michele Alboreto an emotional 1–2 finish only a month after the death of Enzo Ferrari.
+Berger's win handed McLaren their only loss of the 16-race 1988 season.
+The Italian Kimi Antonelli was cheered on by the tifosi on his way to his first home victory.

-In more recent years, the tifosi have again shown appreciation for drivers outside Ferrari.
-After his thrilling win at Monza, Max Verstappen expressed delight at being "properly cheered" by the Italian fans, noting that it was the first time he felt genuine support from the Ferrari faithful.
-Verstappen stated, "The entire straight was filled with people, this was the first time tifosi properly cheered for me!
-The last two times I won here, the competition was Ferrari, and they were a little less happy with it."